 I obtained a bachelor’s degree in Psychology at New York University and a doctorate degree in Clinical Psychology with an additional focus in Health Psychology at University of Rhode Island (URI).

-At URI, under the mentorship of James Prochaska, PhD, renowned for being a developer of the Transtheorical Model of Behavior Change (TTM; “Stages of Change” model) and advancing motivation and behavior change science, I contributed to research related to the understanding of what motivates people to make healthy changes in their life.
+At URI, under the mentorship of James Prochaska, PhD, renowned for being a developer of the Transtheorical Model of Behavior Change (“Stages of Change” model) and advancing motivation and behavior change science, I contributed to research related to the understanding of what motivates people to make healthy changes in their life.

 I did my pre-doctoral clinical internship in the areas of general mental health and illness, cancer psychology, and inpatient medical-surgical consultation at University of Wisconsin-Madison School of Medicine and Public Health.